 Fairwaves is happy to work with backers on heat dissipation designs that will keep your XYNC operating safely under its target conditions.

-Crowd Supply is handling all shipping.
+Crowd Supply will be fulfilling orders to our backers and all questions regarding shipments should be directed to them.
 Take a look at their Frequently Asked Questions (FAQ) page for answers to the most common fulfillment questions.

 Produced by Fairwaves in Boston, USA and London, UK.